binaryphile/rubsh/README.md

 -   economic use of bash's variable and function namespaces

--   intermixability with regular bash syntax
+-   interoperability with standard bash syntax

 Installation
 ------------